All Episodes

 We've got to take back the Senate, and Missouri is a must-win state.

-The way we do that is to have someone like Sarah Stillman be able to run, even if it's as a third-party candidate to be able to run and help us take this back.
+The way we do that is to have someone like Sarah Stillman be able to run, even if it's as a third-party candidate, to be able to run and help us take this back.

-Yeah, that's quite interesting.
+Now, that's quite interesting.

-Throw out a possible third party candidacy for Sarah Steelman or anybody else in Missouri.
+Throw out a possible third-party candidacy for Sarah Steelman or anybody else in Missouri.

-We are now August 22nd.
+We are now on August 22nd.

 I don't know what filing dates are or any of that, but I do know there isn't a whole lot of time here.

-A lot of people think Todd Aiken is being mistreated, and a lot of people are gonna have decided they want to stand by him, and that everybody else should too.
+And a lot of people have decided they want to stand by him and that everybody else should too.

-McCaskell is unpopular on her own in Missouri.
+McCaskill is unpopular on her own in Missouri.

 She's unpopular even if she were to be unopposed.

-She's she's uh she's not she's not popular.
+She's not popular.

 I don't know.

-Let me tell you what's gonna happen.
+Let me tell you what's going to happen.

 Republicans go first, therefore their platform will be made public.